MichaelCade/argocd-kasten/readme.md

       restartPolicy: Never
 EOF
 git add migration-data-job.yaml
-git commit -c "migrate the data to remove the forbidden species from the database, oh no I made a mistake, that will remove all the species !!" git push
+git commit -m "migrate the data to remove the forbidden species from the database, oh no I made a mistake, that will remove all the species !!" git push
 ```
 ## Phase 5 - The Recovery